25A0/Quadtastic/README.md

  - [x] Add "Toast"-like feature for things like successful saving
  - [x] Show a "Saved" toast when the quads were written to disk successfully
  - [x] Show size of currently drawn quad next to mouse cursor
+ - [x] Show cursors position in status bar
+ - [ ] Save recently opened file and show them in menu
+ - [ ] Add line under image editor to let user know that they can drag images onto the window to load it
+ - [ ] Idle application while not in focus
  - [x] Resize overlay canvas on resize, otherwise things might break subtly
  - [x] Add text area that wraps at layout boundary automatically
  - [ ] Outline quads with a color that maximizes contrast (i.e. white for darker